 - They inhabit the rugged mountain regions of Central Asia, spanning 12 countries.

-- Prefer rocky slopes, alpine meadows, and sparse vegetation.
+- They prefer rocky slopes, alpine meadows, and sparse vegetation.

-- Known as the “ghosts of the mountains” due to their elusive nature.
+- They are known as the “ghosts of the mountains” due to their elusive nature.

 Diet and Hunting Facts

-- Often drag their kills to secluded areas to feed undisturbed.
+- They often drag their kills to secluded areas to feed undisturbed.

 - Female snow leopards have a gestation period of 90 to 100 days.